mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

     var ownWordLetters = this.letters();
     for (var currentPosition = 0; currentPosition < 5; currentPosition++) {
       if (correctPositions.includes(currentPosition + 1)) {
-        // We can use these wildcards since they are no valid letters correctWordLetters.splice(currentPosition, 1, '*');
+        // You can use these wildcards since they are no valid letters correctWordLetters.splice(currentPosition, 1, '*');
         ownWordLetters.splice(currentPosition, 1, '+');
       }
     }
     for (var currentPosition = 0; currentPosition < 5; currentPosition++) {
-      const positionInCorrectWord = correctWordLetters.indexOf(ownWordLetters[currentPosition]);
+      const positionInCorrectWord = correctWordLetters.
+      indexOf(ownWordLetters[currentPosition]);
       if (positionInCorrectWord != -1) {
         correctWordLetters.splice(positionInCorrectWord, 1, '*');
         ownWordLetters.splice(currentPosition, 1, '+');